-Authors at Rain Taxi's Twin Cities Book Festival appear in a variety of formats: on stages giving talks or readings, at book signings and mingles, in the Poetry Bus, at exhibitor tables, and more.
-Below see a list of Presenting Authors for 2019, with more information coming soon.
+Authors at Rain Taxi's Twin Cities Book Festival appear in a variety of formats: on stages giving talks or readings, at book signings and mingles, in drop-in activities, at exhibitor tables, and more.
+Below see a list of Authors in these categories, with more information coming soon.

 Kimberly Blaeser teaches Creative Writing and Native American Literatures at the University of Wisconsin, Milwaukee.
 She is the author of three previous collections of poetry: Apprenticed to Justice, Absentee Indians and Other Poems, and Trailing You.
 Blaeser is Anishinaabe, an enrolled member of the Minnesota Chippewa Tribe, and grew up on the White Earth Reservation in northwestern Minnesota.
 She is the editor of Stories Migrating Home: A Collection of Anishinaabe Prose and Traces in Blood, Bone, and Stone: Contemporary Ojibwe Poetry.
 Visit her online at kblaeser.org.

 Kimberly Blaeser’s fourth collection of poetry, Copper Yearning, deftly reflects her Indigenous perspective and a global awareness.
 The book invests itself in a compassionate dual vision―bearing witness to the lush beauty of our intricately woven environments and to the historical and contemporary perils that threaten them.
 Through vividly rendered images, the poems dwell among watery geographies, alive to each natural nuance and to the uncanny.